chipsalliance/firrtl-spec/spec.md

 ## Implementation Defined Modules (Intrinsics)

+Intrinsics ([@sec:intrinsics]) can be expressed as intrinsic modules but this is deprecated.

 Intrinsic modules are modules which represent implementation-defined, compiler-provided functionality.
 Intrinsics generally are used for functionality which requires knowledge of the implementation or circuit not available to a library writer.
-What intrinsics are supported by an implementation is defined by the implementation.
+Which intrinsics are supported by an implementation is defined by the implementation.
 The particular intrinsic represented by an intrinsic module is encoded in *intrinsic*.
 The name of the intmodule is only used to identify a specific instance.
 An implementation shall type-check all ports and parameters.